hashicorp-education/learn-vault-docker-lab/README.md

 7 directories, 7 files
 ```

+> **Note**: If you need access to the unseal key, you can find it along with the initial root token value in the `.vault_docker_lab_1_init` file.

-### Run a specific Vault version
+### Run a certain Vault version

 Vault Docker Lab tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:.

 ```shell
 TF_VAR_vault_version=1.11.0 make